Celarye/paperback-themes/README.md

 **4. Can I make my own theme?**

-You may always make a request for a theme in the Github repository by making a feature request or on Discord by DMing me.
-However, if you rather make a theme yourself I recommend checking out "**Theme creation**" bellow this FAQ.
+You may always make a request for a theme in the Github repository by making a feature request or on Discord by DMing me (@Celarye# 0001).
+However, if you rather make a theme yourself I recommend checking out "__Theme creation__" bellow this FAQ.

 ---

 ## Theme creation
 ### Info regarding theme creation for the app.

 I made a template file so you can easily make your own theme, this is the "**Template**" file and can be found in the Github repository.
 I recommend opening this with [Virtual Studio Code](https://code.visualstudio.com/) on PC or [Runestone](https://apps.apple.com/gb/app/runestone-text-editor/id1548193893) on IOS.
 A guide on how to use it can be found in the file itself.
 And feel free to DM me (@Celarye# 0001 on Discord) the themes you made so I can add them to the public repository and Paperback Discord.